Celestial globe made by Vincenzo Coronelli, 1693, Museo Correr

 - This celestial globe was made with gores (the pointed segments pasted on the sphere) engraved by the Parisian court artist Jean-Baptiste Nolin after those painted for the King’s globes.

-- Specialist conservators Andrea and Lucia Dori in Florence will clean and repair the globe to reveal some of its original colour and clarity.
+- Specialist conservators Andrea and Lucia Dori in Florence are currently cleaning and repairing the globe to reveal some of its original colour and clarity.

 - The project costs £22,000 and we are looking for funding to cover this sum.